 The Japanese: Forces and Plans

-Japan’s emergence from centuries of isolation under the xenophobic Tokugawa shoguns (1603-1868) was triggered by U.S. Navy Commodore Matthew C. Perry’s four-ship diplomatic mission in 1854.
+U.S. Navy Commodore Matthew C. Perry’s four-ship diplomatic mission to Japan in 1854 triggered the island nation’s emergence from centuries of isolation under the xenophobic Tokugawa shoguns (1603-1868).
 Within two generations, the Japanese transformed their preindustrial society to catch up with and even surpass the most advanced military technology of the Western powers.
 During that period, the Japanese developed a complex love-hate relationship with America and its society.
-This was symbolized by President Theodore Roosevelt’s intervention to help negotiate the treaty of Portsmouth, N.H., (which ended the Russo-Japanese War in 1905) at the same time that racial segregation was imposed on Japanese-American immigrants in California’s schools.
-Nevertheless, during World War I Japan joined the Western Allies, and was rewarded with a number of former German colonial possessions in China and Polynesia.
+This was symbolized by President Theodore Roosevelt’s intervention to help negotiate the Treaty of Portsmouth, (which ended the Russo-Japanese War in 1905) at the same time that racial segregation was imposed on Japanese-American immigrants in California’s schools.
+Nevertheless, during World War I, Japan joined the Western Allies, and was rewarded with a number of former German colonial possessions in China and Polynesia.

 By the 1920s, Japanese elites began to believe that the domination of the Pacific Basin was the natural expression of their national manifest destiny.
 However, the emerging civility of nations following World War I put a crimp in Japan’s plans for regional dominance.
 In particular, the wave of naval disarmament treaties (London in 1920 and Washington in 1922), designed to reduce the chances of war, actually offended the Japanese due to the Western powers’ insistence that they accept an inferior and unequal status.
 Japan’s total warship tonnage was limited to three-fifths of the American or British fleets, leaving the Pacific in an uneasy stasis.
 During the 1930s, the West increasingly viewed Japan’s “expansion” in China as “aggression,” and a collision of vital interests became inevitable.
 Meanwhile, in deep secrecy, a generation of brilliant young Japanese engineers and naval officers was perfecting a well-trained naval aviation force, equipped with fast carriers, long-range aircraft, and the best torpedoes in the world.